INDIANAPOLIS — A former fire chief in Wayne Township and his administration are taking heat and questions about their overtime pay.

 They’re still fighting fires and saving lives, but with lingering questions about how tax dollars are spent.

-The elected township board members have not responded to several emails from WRTV Investigates asking questions about administration overtime and whether they’ve ever taken action on their status as salaried or hourly employees.
+The elected township board members have not provided answers or information despite several emails from WRTV Investigates since February asking questions about administration overtime and whether they’ve ever taken action on their status as salaried or hourly employees.

 The Indiana State Board of Accounts, the state agency that audits local government, plans to look into Wayne Township administration’s overtime in the coming months.